Are you neglecting some very important blogging tasks?

 Work on One New Post

 Now, this doesn't mean starting a new post every day!
 I just mean pick a post in draft and continue working on it.
-You should be consistently researching post ideas and working on current posts every single day.
+You should be consistently researching post ideas and working on current posts daily.
 Your goal is to create a routine, not do it all at once.
 It's okay to do more on some days than others.

 If you've had a busy day, just do some quick research, write a couple hundred words and drop it.
-Some people recommend consistently publishing weekly or bi-weekly posts but leads to disappointment if you miss a target.
-Just make an effort to do something every day and you'll be fine.
+Some people recommend consistently publishing weekly or bi-weekly posts, but it leads to disappointment if you miss a target.
+Just make an effort to do something every day, and you'll be fine.

 And if you just can't seem to get the words flowing, here are some creative techniques I use to get myself into writing mode.

 The most important thing to remember when blogging is to have fun!
 But how do you avoid being burnt out?
 My suggestion is to just do a little bit every day.
 And if you simply can't be bothered blogging, (or are just busy), that's completely understandable.

 But what else can you do besides wearing out that old keyboard?
 Well, tons of different blogging tasks are often neglected, but just as meaningful as churning out an article.